MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-retail-analysis.md

 ## Review a tile created with Power BI Q&A
 Let's get more specific.

 1. Change the question to _this year's sales **by district**_.
-Observe the result: Q&A automatically places the answer in a bar chart:
+Observe the result.
+Q&A automatically places the answer in a bar chart:

    ![This year's sales by district in Q&A](media/sample-retail-analysis/retail8.png)
 2. Now change the question to _this year's sales **by zip and chain**_.